Arksine/moonraker/docs/configuration.md

 #   tplink_smartplug, tasmota, shelly, homeseer, homeassistant, loxonev1,
 #   smartthings, mqtt or hue.
 #   This parameter must be provided.
+initial_state: off
+#    The state the power device should be initialized to.
+May be on or
+#    off.
+When this option is not specifed no initial state will be set.
 off_when_shutdown: False
 #   If set to True the device will be powered off when Klipper enters
 #   the "shutdown" state.
 This option applies to all device types.